ajaywins/Node-project/README.md

 # CRUD
 First:-
+- Clone down this repository first.
 - To install everything in every package run the command `npm install` from your terminal in the root directory.
--

 # CRUD Node Project

-Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+- You will need `node` and `npm` installed globally on your machine.
- Then, you can run the platform for development purposes by running `npm run start` in the same directory.
+- Then, you can run the platform for development purposes by running `npm run start` in the same directory.
 - For everything to work correctly you will need to set the keys in '.env' file.

 ## CRUD Backend (backend)